Naitronbot/SuperSell/README.md

 Menus created with the minecraft [canvas](https://github.com/IPVP-MC/canvas) library.

 ## Compiling
 SuperSell is compiled using Maven.
-Simply run
-`mvn clean package install`
-in the project folder, and the usable jar file will be generated in the `target` folder.
+Simply run the command `mvn clean package install` in the project folder, and the usable jar file will be generated in the `target` folder as `SuperSell-0.0.1-SNAPSHOT.jar`.